rfabbri/vxd/README.txt

 In VXD, the team may wish to publish something in between.
-For instance, VXD may contain VNL development changes that are open-sourced, but under a more laidback policy than VXL (more so than BNL and VNL), and at the same time slightly more strict than the Internal repositories for which anything is valid (after all, open-sourcing by itself is a step towards higher quality).
+For instance, VXD may contain VNL development changes that are open-sourced, but under a more laidback policy than VXL (more so than BNL and VNL), and at the same time slightly more strict or standardized than the Internal repositories for which anything is valid (after all, open-sourcing by itself is a step towards higher quality).

-Since the internal libs at Brown already prepend a 'd', as in 'dbnl', VXD *appends* a 'd', like 'bnld'.
+Since the internal libs at Brown already prepend a 'd', as in 'dbnl', VXD *appends* a 'd', like 'bnld' and 'vnld'.
 As a general rule, VXD appends a \*d to only the last path/library name.
 For instance: vxl/contrib/brl/bbas/libname would map to vxd/contrib/brl/bbas/libnamed (same lib, ending with a \*d) as possible. vxl/contrib/gel/vsol would map to vxd/contrib/gel/vsold, etc.